ari-party/pubsub-sse-passthrough/README.md

 ### `/events`

 SSE event stream.
-Redis messages will be forwarded as a message event:
+Redis messages will be [converted to a JSON string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) and forwarded as a message event:

 With SEND_RAW_REDIS_MESSAGES: